 Priority Pass is the world’s largest network of independent lounges, and having a membership is extremely valuable, in my opinion.
 However, if you’re anything like me, you may very well have several of these memberships.
 For example, I now have five Priority Pass memberships.

-There’s no value to having more than one membership, so for many, this feature will be valuable, while for others it will be worthless.
+There’s little value to having more than one membership, so for many, this feature will be valuable, while for others it will be worthless.

 Quito Airport Lounge, which Priority Pass members have access to